rokeller/teakv/README.md

-# TeaSuite Key/Value Store
+# TeaSuite Key-Value Store

-A simple in-process Key/Value store for .Net.
+A simple in-process Key-Value store for .Net.
 Writes and deletes are first made in-memory (so they are very fast).
 The data stored in-memory can periodically be flushed to segments on disk.
 Segments are stored in sorted order of the keys.
 Once a segment has been written, it will never change, but it can get deleted _after_ having been merged with other segments into a new segment.
 Each segment consist of a data file and an index file.